HTML Tips for Your Web site

 Why is your site so hard to find?

-Or, why people end up in my Translator Colleagues page when you run a search on your name or your Web site?
+Or, why people end up in my Translator Colleagues page

-When collecting the 1000+ homepages of my Translator Colleagues page, I have noticed that most of them would never be found or properly indexed by the major search engines.
+When collecting the 1600+ homepages of my Translator Colleagues page, I have noticed that most of them would never be found or properly indexed by the major search engines.
 Why so many translator's pages do not even have a properly formatted title?

 So, read on, go ahead and polish the HTML code of your pages.
 Pay for it, if you have to!
-After all, who wants to have a Web site that nobody can find?
+After all, who wants to have a website that nobody can find?

 It is a myth among web designers that with the right meta tags you can make it to the top on all search engines.
 The truth is very close to being the opposite.